5 ways foodies can get more from credit cards

 Make sure you’re earning rewards when dining out, plus on delivery

 Perhaps for you being a foodie means expressing your culinary creativity at home, whipping up a delicious meal— or, maybe, you can barely fry an egg… If dining out is something you do often, carrying a credit card that rewards these purchases can put extra money in your pocket to enjoy more of what you love; whether that be eating some more, or perhaps using miles towards a trip to France so that you can, well, eat some more– pain au chocolat, anyone?
 You get the idea.
 When it comes to choosing a credit card, applying for something that complements your lifestyle only makes sense.
-The CardName, for example, generously rewards foodies with unlimited 4% cash back on dining and entertainment purchases, plus 2% back on grocery purchases, so it’s still a good card if you like to cook at home sometimes too.
-Its AnnualFees annual fee is reasonable considering the value the card offers, but if you want something without an annual fee, its sister, the CardName, has no annual fee, and offers 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target), and 1% on other purchases.
+The CardName, for example, has no annual fee and offers 3% Cash Back at grocery stores (excluding superstores like Walmart® and Target®), on dining, entertainment and popular streaming services, and 1% Cash Back on all other purchases.
+It’s an excellent option for those truly focused on making the most out of dining experiences, but if you are looking for something a bit more flexible, don’t fret.
+There are still some great cards out there offering rewards on a wider range of categories, plus on food purchases as well.

 If you travel often, the CardNamediscontinued and the CardName are two other great options to consider.
-With the Sapphire Preferred® you’ll earn 2X points on travel (and 5X total points on all travel purchased through the Chase Ultimate Rewards portal) and 3X points on dining at restaurants worldwide, and 3X points on travel (after earning $300 travel credit) and dining with the Sapphire Reserve®.
-What’s really great about these cards is that points are worth more when booking for travel through Chase Ultimate Rewards®— 25% more for Preferred® and 50% more for Reserve®.
+With the Sapphire Preferred® you’ll earn 5x on travel purchased through Chase Travel℠, 3x on dining, select streaming services and online groceries, 2x on all other travel purchases, and 1x on all other purchases.
+What’s really great about these cards is that points are worth more when booking for travel through Chase Travel — 25% more for Preferred® and 50% more for Reserve®.
 Reserve® cardholders can also look forward to 10X points on Chase Dining booked through the Ultimate Rewards portal.

 If you just want a card that rewards you for every purchase you make, without having to think about any categories or spending caps, you might want to consider the CardName.
 This card offers unlimited 2X miles on all purchases worldwide, so whether you’re buying plane tickets to France or shopping the Rue des Martyrs for the perfect Parisian picnic, you’ll earn miles on it all.
 Miles can then be redeemed to “erase” those travel purchases.